Next year's theme: Time Warp!

 Last weekend we made good strides with our new graveyard fence.
 We started out by cutting all the PVC pipe into three and four foot sections.
 Then Brent set up a "painting table" out of sawhorses & plywood, and started spraying.
 It takes a lot of black spray paint to cover white pipe!

 The drill press made drilling the holes go at a fairly fast clip, once we figured out that we needed a sharper bit.
 Still, it was a lot of holes, so we didn't finish up until late in the evening.
-Voila - the first small pile of rails drilled and ready for paint.
-This pile was much larger by the time we got finished.

 We did a lot of shopping last weekend too, which I forgot to get photos of, and bought some clay for toes.
 I'll post pics of those this weekend.
 We got some new Scene Setters for the operating room (surgery), and a plasma ball (remember those?).
 We also got some cool salt & pepper shakers, and a nicely spooky napkin holder.
 We found the shot syringes too, nice not to have to pay shipping for those!
 I need to mix up some jello shots, and make sure they'll work okay with those.